-Telehealth is when we meet connected by technological means rather than face-to-face in the office.
-We use Zoom or another Hipaa-compliant means to insure confidentiality.
-Almost all insurances now cover telehealth as an acceptable arrangement to meet your therapist.
+Telehealth is when we meet by technological means rather than face-to-face in the office.
+We use Zoom or another HIPPA-compliant program to insure confidentiality.
+Almost all insurances now cover telehealth as a way to meet your therapist.

 Disadvantages?
-It can seem impersonal, especially for us older people who have been used to being in the same place as the person we’re talking to.
-Some people make the first session in the office to get a feel of things then shift to telehealth after.
+It can seem impersonal, especially for us older people are used to being in the same place as the person we’re talking to.
+Some people make the first session in the office to get a feel of things then shift to telehealth afterwards.

 A lot of the non-verbal communication is hidden.
 We rely on this quite a bit and when it’s absent we can tell.
 Internet hiccups can be distracting.

 Advantages?
-No risk of COVID transmission or other similar worries.
+No risk of COVID or similar worries.
 No traffic jams on the way to the office.
-For the tech-experienced there may not be any adjustments needed for the approach to be just as valuable as an office visit.
+For the tech-experienced there may not be any adjustments needed to be just as valuable as an office visit.

 What’s required?
-A set-up to log into an internet connection using a stable system that won’t bounce us off.
-A tablet, phone, desktop will work.
-We both need a quiet and private space without distractions.
+You need a set-up to log into an account using a stable system that won’t bounce us off.
+Your tablet, phone, or desktop PC will work.
+Find a quiet and private space without distractions.
 Ideally, a consistent environment so the focus is on our communication.